-In fiscal 2021, the Company received an assessment order from the Indian service tax authority, demanding payment of ₹ 148.9 million (\$2.0 million based on the exchange rate on September 30, 2021) towards service tax for the period April 1, 2014 to June 30, 2017.
+In fiscal 2021, the Company received an assessment order from the Indian service tax authority, demanding payment of \$2,004 towards service tax for the period April 1, 2014 to June 30, 2017.
 The tax authorities have rejected input service tax credit on certain types of input services.
 The Company has orders of assessment pertaining to similar issues for earlier fiscal years that have been decided in favor of the Company by appellate authorities.
 The Company intends to dispute the order of assessment.